Spuced/Final_Year_Project_Github_Clone/Graph_Engineering/README.md

 1. **KFold Cross Validation**: Data is divided into K folds, with each fold serving as a validation set while the rest are used for training.
 This process is repeated K times, ensuring all data is used for both training and validation.

 2. **GroupKFold Cross Validation**: Similar to KFold, but preserves the grouping of data samples.
 This is used to prevent data leakage across seperate surfaces.

+## Setting Up Neo4j

+Ensure that a Neo4j DBMS is set up.
+Configure the environment with the following variables to point to your Neo4j instance:

+- `NEO4J_Directory`: Specifies the root folder of the chosen Neo4j DBMS
+- `NEO4J_Password`: The password for accessing the Neo4j DBMS.